FMCW Radar

 Code Implementation

-Make sure to wire the DAC output of the transmitting board to the ADC1 of the receiving board !
+Make sure to wire the DAC output to ADC3 (analog pin A8

 Sending the ADC data and receiving in MATLAB